-MOUNTING SHIELDS AND PLAQUES

-Restoration of the boxcars can create problems on how to mount the replacement shields and plaques.
+MOUNTING SHIELDS AND PLAQUES Restoration of the boxcars can create problems on how to mount the replacement shields and plaques.
 The original boxcar shields hung on shield-shaped or T-shaped wood mounts that had three metal tabs (2 top and 1 bottom) for each shield.
 The boxcar shields had corresponding brackets that would slide over the metal tabs.
 The eagle and Merci Train adornments were mounted in opposite corners on "H" shaped mounts as shown in the photo below.

-BANNER AND OTHER ADORNMENTS

-The banner or stripe is believed to be based upon the colors of the flag of France with blue on top, white in the middle and red on the bottom.
+mounting styles of base for shields with tabs for the shield.
+Photos left show the brackets on back of shield.
+BANNER AND OTHER ADORNMENTS The banner or stripe is believed to be based upon the colors of the flag of France with blue on top, white in the middle and red on the bottom.
 Other adornments included on the Merci Boxcars are the Eagle and Merci Train logo: